yberrada/mongo-movies/README.md

 Ask:
 Create an index on your movies collection to support the query of the landing/welcome page.*  -->
 # Exercise 3: Data archival
 Based on the results of the analytics team, 95% of the customers only search for movies that were released in the past 7 years.
 Therefore, as a cost optimization measure we would like to archive movies older than 7 years old.
 Archiving can be a complicated process.
 Thankfully, MongoDB Atlas comes with an archival service that we can leverage.
-We will use *Atlas Online Archive* to archive all the movies that were realeased before 2016.
+We will use *Atlas Online Archive* to archive all the movies that were realeased before 2015.
+- Go back to the Atlas UI
 - Navigate to the movies collection and click on the Online Archive Tab
 - Click on Configure Online Archive
 - Click on Next and enter the namespace where the movies are stored (*The namespace would be the db.collection -> sample_mflix.movies* ).